KPL33/social_net/README.md

 √ MongoDB database
 √  use JavaScript Date object to format timestamps.
 √ create your own seed data.
+√ Use NoSQL database
+√ test POST, PUT DELETE for users and thoughts in my database √ test API POST and DELETE reactions to thoughts/
+√ add and remove friends to a user’s friend list
+√ set GET routes to return all users and all thoughts being tested in

+Insomnia; show in vid.
 • walkthrough vid, link to the video and add it to the README of your project.

-√ Use NoSQL database
-test POST, PUT DELETE for users and thoughts in my database √ test API POST and DELETE reactions to thoughts/ add and remove friends to a user’s friend list
-Mock Up
-• set GET routes to return all users and all thoughts being tested in Insomnia; show in vid.
-• GET routes to return a single user and a single thought being tested in Insomnia; Demo.
-• POST, PUT, and DELETE routes for users being tested in Insomnia; Demo.
-• show the POST, PUT, and DELETE routes for thoughts being tested in Insomnia.
-• Demo that shows the POST and DELETE routes for a user’s friend list being tested in Insomnia.
-• show the POST and DELETE routes for reactions to thoughts being tested in Insomnia.

-Getting Started

-Use the following guidelines to set up your models and API routes:

-Models
-User:

-username

-String
-Unique
-Required
-Trimmed
-email

-String
-Required
-Unique
-Must match a valid email address (look into Mongoose's matching validation) thoughts

-Array of _id values referencing the Thought model friends

-Array of _id values referencing the User model (self-reference) Schema Settings:

-Create a virtual called friendCount that retrieves the length of the user's friends array field on query.

-Thought:

-thoughtText

-String
-Required
-Must be between 1 and 280 characters createdAt

-Date
-Set default value to the current timestamp
-Use a getter method to format the timestamp on query username (The user that created this thought)

-String
-Required
-reactions (These are like replies)

-Array of nested documents created with the reactionSchema Schema Settings:

-Create a virtual called reactionCount that retrieves the length of the thought's reactions array field on query.

-Reaction (SCHEMA ONLY)

-reactionId

-Use Mongoose's ObjectId data type
-Default value is set to a new ObjectId reactionBody

-String
-Required
-280 character maximum
-username

-String
-Required
-createdAt

-Date
-Set default value to the current timestamp
-Use a getter method to format the timestamp on query Schema Settings:

-This will not be a model, but rather will be used as the reaction field's subdocument schema in the Thought model.

-API Routes
-/api/users

-GET all users

-GET a single user by its _id and populated thought and friend data

-POST a new user:

-// example data
-{
-  "username": "lernantino",
-  "email": "lernantino@gmail.com"
-}
-PUT to update a user by its _id

-DELETE to remove user by its _id

-BONUS: Remove a user's associated thoughts when deleted.

-/api/users/:userId/friends/:friendId

-POST to add a new friend to a user's friend list

-DELETE to remove a friend from a user's friend list

-/api/thoughts

-GET to get all thoughts

-GET to get a single thought by its _id

-POST to create a new thought (don't forget to push the created thought's _id to the associated user's thoughts array field)

-// example data
-{
-  "thoughtText": "Here's a cool thought...", "username": "lernantino",
-  "userId": "5edff358a0fcb779aa7b118b"
-}
-PUT to update a thought by its _id

-DELETE to remove a thought by its _id

-/api/thoughts/:thoughtId/reactions

-POST to create a reaction stored in a single thought's reactions array field

-DELETE to pull and remove a reaction by the reaction's reactionId value

-Grading Requirements
-Note: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:

-A repository that has no code

-A repository that includes a unique name but nothing else

-A repository that includes only a README file but nothing else

-A repository that only includes starter code

-This Challenge is graded based on the following criteria:
+• GET routes to return...
+- All USERS.
+- single user
+- single thought
+• POST, PUT, and DELETE routes for...
+- thoughts
+- users (show that their thought were deleted, too)

+• POST and DELETE for...
+• Friends (mouse-over count/show results on right)
+• reactions (mouse-over count/show results on right)

 Deliverables: 10%
 Your GitHub repository containing your application code.